API References

 ) -> Float64

-Evaluate the log score of this word in this context.
+Evaluate the log score of a word in a given context.

 voc::Vocabulary,